-In planning and performing our audit of the financial statements, we considered the Successor Agency's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Successor Agency's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Successor Agency's internal control.
+In planning and performing our audit of the financial statements, we considered the County's internal control over the Successor Agency's financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control over the Successor Agency.
+Accordingly, we do not express an opinion on the effectiveness of the County's internal control the Successor Agency.